asnare/musicbrainz_rs/README.md

 }
 ```

+### Rate limit

+By default, a rate limiter of 1req/sec is implemented according to MB's policy.
+This allow to fearlessly send heaps of requests without worrying about DDOSing MusicBrainz.
+This feature is only available bundled with the `async` feature, as it require an async runtime.
+But this isn't an issue for `blocking` users, as the api is a bit lenient, and calling requests in a loop rarely achieve 1req/sec

 ## Examples

 To see what is currently implemented in the crate you can look at the `tests` directory.

 You can run examples with `cargo run --example example_name`

+## Cargo Features

+Here is the list of supported feature values.
+The default features are: `async`, `rate_limit` and `reqwest/default-tls`

+- `blocking`: use a blocking client
+- `async`: use an async client
+- `rate_limit`: add a rate limiter for the requests.
+Require `async`
+- `rustls`: Use rustls instead of the platform's tls
+- `legacy_serialize`: Use an old version of the serializer for compatibility with musicbrainz_rs and musicbrainz_rs < 0.8.0

+## MSRV

+The Minimum Supported Rust Version for the crate is `1.70.0`.
+Any bump to the MSRV will be considered breaking changes.

 ## Contributing

 All contributions are welcome, if find a bug or have a feature request don't hesitate to open an issue!
+You can check the [documentation](https://github.com/RustyNova016/musicbrainz_rs_nova/tree/main/documentation) folder for more information if needed

-#### Credits
+## Credits

 Most of this crate documentation is taken from the official [MusicBrainz doc](https://musicbrainz.org/doc/MusicBrainz_Documentation),
 thanks to the [MetaBrainz](https://metabrainz.org/) Foundation and its sponsors and supporters.